Professional Highlights

 Over the years, I’ve been involved in many wonderful projects and programs, and I’ve helped quite a few folks.
 Here are some of my significant activities:

-• Published two books (just click on the title for more details):
+• Published three books (just click on the title for more details):

 • Self-sustaining private Rancher Study Groups.
 I am the facilitator.